ArveLarve/ESPBase/README.md

 The buttons are generated from a javascript array of strings.
 The `void handleJavascript()` function has an example with a single button "Test" and a link to a non-existent enpoint called `http://{your_ESP_IP}/led1`
-The html code for the demo page is available in `index.html` in this repository.
+The html code for the demo page is available in `datd/index.html` in this repository.
-This has been minimized and before it was added to the `void handleRoot()` function as a string.
+Make sure to upload the contents of the data folder using the LittleFS file upload utility

 ### Demo page
 The buttons are generated from a simple array of strings where the strings contain the text and link seperated with a pipe symbol as shown here: